Tony58321/Statify/Statify_Proposal.md

 Gitlab:
   Pro: Built on top of git.
   Con: Maximum of 5 users on free plan.

+**Development Actions that Trigger a CI Build:**
+A CI build is triggered whenever a commit is pushed to any branch.
+A CI build is also triggered whenever a pull request is opened or updated.

 ### Documentation Plan
 Our team will provide a help page for users of our website.
 It will be accessible from the homepage of our website.
 The help page will offer instructions for how to use different features of our website, how to create a Spotify account, and how to report issues.
 Users can utilize this page whenever they have questions about how to use our website.